Let users personalize visuals in a report

 You can enable the feature either in Power BI Desktop or the Power BI service.
 You can also enable it in embedded reports.

 To enable the feature in Power BI Desktop, go to File > Options and settings > Options > Current file > Report settings.
-Make sure Personalize visuals is turned on.
+Select the Personalize visuals checkbox.

 Personalize visual per page